Dynamic Business Modelling Core Course

 How to build powerful living models of plans or issues in half the time of using spreadsheets

-Maybe you already have the core modelling skills?
-If so ...
+If you already have the core modelling skills ...

 Why is it so hard to model business plans and challenges with spreadsheets?